Knowledge Base

 {{/fulltext}}

-A great benefit of the fulltext Block helper in Page Layouts means that you can output content elements from a page layout.
+A great benefit of the fulltext helper as a block level expression in Page Layouts means that you can output content elements from a page layout.
 This is something that isn't possible with T4 tags but makes for some pretty interesting use cases.

 For example – create a custom title element using the "Title" element of a content type if on a fulltext page.